bunnicash/tuna/README.md

 <br><br>

 ### FAQ:
 - Is there an unstable branch for testing?
-Yes, you can use the testing branch: `git clone -b testing https://github.com/bunnicash/tuna.git` <br>
+Yes, called the testing branch: `git clone -b testing https://github.com/bunnicash/tuna.git` <br>

 - A package / certain packages I am trying to install won't install, what's happening? - Before opening an issue, please make sure the packages you want do not have any reported issues on https://aur.archlinux.org/, not all AUR packages are functional, that's not a tuna-problem.
 <br><br>